-The Company and certain of its stockholders, who as of February 15, 1999 own in the aggregate a majority of the Common Stock, are parties to a Stockholders Agreement (the "Stockholders Agreement").
+The Company and certain of its stockholders, who currently own in the aggregate a majority of the Common Stock, are parties to a Stockholders Agreement (the "Stockholders Agreement").
 The Stockholders Agreement places certain limitations upon the transfer, in privately negotiated transactions, of shares of Common Stock beneficially owned by Ezra Dabah, Stanley Silver and the SK Funds.
 In addition, the Stockholders Agreement provides that (1) so long as Ezra Dabah, together with members of his family, beneficially owns shares representing at least 25% of the shares of Common Stock owned by such parties on the date of the Stockholders Agreement, the stockholders party to the Stockholders Agreement will be obligated to vote all shares as to which they have voting rights in a manner such that the Board of Directors will at all times include three directors nominated by Ezra Dabah and (2) so long as the SK Funds beneficially own shares representing at least 25% of the shares of Common Stock owned by such parties on the date of the Stockholders Agreement, the stockholders party to the Stockholders Agreement will be obligated to vote all shares as to which they have voting rights in a manner such that the Board of Directors will at all times include two directors nominated by the SK Funds.
-Should the number of directors comprising the Board of Directors be increased, nominees for the remaining director positions will be designated by the Board of Directors.
+Should the number of directors comprising the Board of Directors be increased, nominees for the remaining director positions will be designated by the Board of

-The Stockholders Agreement provides that so long as the SK Funds beneficially own shares representing at least 25% of the outstanding Common Stock, will not, without the affirmative vote of at least one director nominated by the SK Funds, engage in specified types of transactions with certain of our affiliates (not including the SK Funds), take action to amend the ByLaws or Certificate of Incorporation or increase or decrease the size of the entire Board of Directors.
-The Stockholders Agreement also provides that certain specified types of corporate transactions and major corporate actions will require the approval of at least two-thirds of the members of the Board of Directors
+The Stockholders Agreement provides that the Company will not, without the affirmative vote of at least one director nominated by the SK Funds, engage in specified types of transactions with certain of our affiliates (not including the SK Funds), take action to amend the ByLaws or Certificate of Incorporation or increase or decrease the size of the entire Board of Directors.
+The Stockholders Agreement also provides that certain specified types of corporate transactions and major corporate actions will require the approval of at least two-thirds of the members of the Board of Directors.